 The 1880 transition to sole ownership

-That year is what most reference summaries compress into one line: Coors bought out his partner and became the brewery’s sole owner.
-History Colorado’s classroom biography states directly that Coors took over as owner of the company in 1880 and renamed it Coors Golden Brewery.
-Dan Baum’s Citizen Coors fills in the business logic that usually sits behind that single sentence: after several years of earnings, Coors was in a position to purchase Schueler’s stake, dissolving the unequal partnership in which the confectioner had supplied the bulk of the original capital.
+The partnership ended in 1880 when Coors bought out Schueler and became sole owner of the Golden brewery.
+History Colorado’s classroom biography puts it in the same plain language: Coors took over as owner of the company that year and renamed it Coors Golden Brewery.
+Dan Baum’s Citizen Coors fills in the business logic behind the ledger entry.
+After several years of earnings, Coors could purchase Schueler’s stake and close the unequal partnership in which the confectioner had supplied the bulk of the original capital.
 William Kostka Sr.’s company-published Pre-Prohibition History of the Adolph Coors Company, 1873–1933, held in the Golden History Museum collections, is organized around the same break between the Schueler partnership years and the period of Coors-only control, which makes 1880 a standard bookmark in professional summaries of the firm.
 Eli Dansky’s sketch of Coors in the American National Biography likewise treats the buyout as the moment the Golden business became a single-owner brewery.

 Names on paper did not always match names on maps.
 The 1911 Sanborn sheet reproduced above labels the works the Adolf Coors Golden Brewery, the fuller styling insurers and cartographers used once the plant had grown into a dense industrial campus.
 Earlier corporate usage could read simply as Coors Golden Brewery right after the buyout, so the difference is mostly a matter of which document you are reading, not of two separate companies.